ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Transport Parameters {#transport-params}

 A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
-These include Transport Preferences (towards protocol selection and path selection) as well as Application Intents (hints to the transport system what to optimize for) and Protocol Properties (to configure transport protocols).
+These include Transport Preferences, which control protocol and path selection; as well as Generic and Specific Protocol Properties, which configure the detailed operation of the selected Protocol Stacks.

-All Transport Parameters are organized within a single name space, that is shared with Send Parameters (see {{send-params}}).
-While Application Intents and Protocol Properties take parameter specific values, Transport Preferences use one of five fixed levels (see {{transport-prefs}}).

-Some parameters express strict requirements that the application relies on, while others are hints of what transport features would be helpful for the application.
-For example, if an application asks for reliable data transfer, choosing a transport protocol such as UDP, which does not have this feature, will break the application's functionality.
-On the other hand, the option to not require checksums when receiving an individual Message can help optimize for low latency, but if not present, it will most likely not break the fundamental assumptions of the application.
-Moreover, there can be conflicts between parameters set by the application: If multiple features are requested which are offered by different protocols, it may not be possible to satisfy all requirements.
-Consequently, a transport system must prioritize Transport Parameters and consider the relevant trade-offs, see also {{I-D.ietf-taps-minset}}.

-Default preference levels and possible combinations of Transport Parameters and preference levels are specified in {{appendix-preferences}}.
+All Transport Parameters are organized within a single namespace shared with Send Parameters (see {{send-params}}).
+All transport parameters take paremeter-specific values.
+Transport Preferences additionally take one of five preference levels (see {{transport-prefs}}), though not all preference levels make sense with Preferences.
+Note that it is possible for a set of specified transport preferences to be internally inconsistent, or for preferences to be inconsistent with the later use of the API by the application.
+Application developers should reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preferences, which is a core assumption of many application protocols).
+Implementations of this interface should also raise errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.

 ### Transport Preferences {#transport-prefs}